junaidkhan8/junaidkhan8/README.md

-### Hi there 👋 I am Junaid a Passionate Andriod Developer
+### Hi there 👋 I am Junaid a Passionate Andriod Developer.
+- 🔭 I’m currently working on Flutter Projects like Whatsapp Clone TimeZone App And Many More
+- 🌱 I’m currently learning Advance Level Flutter
+- 📫 How to reach me: junaidkhan4340@gmail.com

 <!--
 **junaidkhan8/junaidkhan8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.